mui/tech-challenge-react/README.md

 ## Submission

+Instructions:

-**DO NOT** host your project on a public repository.
+- **DO NOT** fork / host your project on a public repository.
-Please send us a zip file containing this project using the upload link that we have provided by email (**with** the _.git_ folder).
+- Please send us a zip file containing this project using the upload link that we have provided by email (**with** the _.git_ folder).
-To significantly reduce the size of the archive, you can remove the `/_node_modules_/` and `/docs/.next/` folders.
+- To significantly reduce the size of the archive, you can remove the `/_node_modules_/` and `/docs/.next/` folders.
-If you don't have the upload link, you can simply send it to job@mui.com.
+- If you don't have the upload link, you can simply send it to job@mui.com.

-Thanks!
+We're excited and looking forward to seeing what you'll create!
+Good luck 🚀